agaricide/on-design/README.md

 The second difference is that I consider certain non-sign stimuli that invoke brainstates semiotic material, too.
 Examples include the color yellow, which some studies suggest make babies cry.
 The color is semiotic material because it invokes some emotion- perhaps through primitive, lower-order brain structures- in an observant.
 However, because it doesn't have an associated signified idea it is not a sign.
 Other examples include binural beats, which are not signs, yet still invoke affective brain states.

-In conclussion, semiotic material is the fundamental substrate= of design.
+In conclussion, semiotic material is the fundamental substrate of design.
 Semiotic material includes anything that transmits brainstates in an observant.
-Percien signifiers are semiotic material.
+Peircian signifiers are semiotic material.
 Through manipulation via adjacencies, I argue that signied ideas may be semiotic material, too.
 Finally, semiotic material is also simple colors and tones, which affect humans' primitive brain structures to invoke emotion without signifying.